Venice Takeaway at the Royal Institute of British Architecture

 The projects and ideas are of the highest quality, but the display rather exemplifies how too much information can have the opposite effect of clear communication.

 Venice Takeaway: Ideas to Change British Architecture is at The Royal Institute of British Architecture until 27th April 2013.
-For further information, click here.
+For further information visit the exhibition’s website here.